Mahmoudshee/Niru-DRS/NiRu_Code/training_manual.md

 ## Conclusion

-The Digital Requisition System is designed to streamline and improve the requisition process for Elimu Canada.
+The Digital Requisition System is designed to streamline and improve the requisition process for NiRu.
 By following this manual and the best practices outlined, users can efficiently navigate the system and contribute to improved organizational processes.

 Remember:
 - **Security First**: Always protect system access and data